andrewfarm/msbcr/README.md

 MSBCR uses LWJGL 3.1.2 as a Java wrapper around OpenGL.
 The required LWJGL binaries are included in this repository in the lwjgl/ directory.

-If you for some strange reason choose instead to download LWJGL from [lwjgl.org](http://lwjgl.org/), MSBCR uses these components:
+If you choose instead to download LWJGL from [lwjgl.org](http://lwjgl.org/), MSBCR uses these components:

   * LWJGL core